 DHS ensures that the care provided to Wisconsin residents is provided in accordance with state and federal law; ensures that Wisconsin taxpayer dollars are being used effectively and efficiently by implementing evidence-informed programs and by preventing and detecting waste, fraud, and abuse; and works to promote strong health outcomes and innovation.

-Request a meeting or speaking engagement: Secretary-designee Karen Timberlake and Deputy Secretary Julie Willems Van Dijk welcome the opportunity to speak at conferences and meet with partners, stakeholders, and other interested parties across the state.
-To request the Secretary-designee or Deputy Secretary attend your meeting or speak at your conference, please fill out our request form.
+Request a meeting or speaking engagement: Our executive team welcomes the opportunity to speak at conferences and meet with partners, stakeholders, and other interested parties across the state.
+To request a member of our executive team attend your meeting or speak at your conference, please fill out our request form.

 Programs and Services within the Office of the Secretary

 Area Administration is the primary link between DHS and local county human service agencies and their associations.

 The Communications Team works with staff and provides guidance to effectively promote the programs and services that ensure the health and safety of the people of Wisconsin.

 The Director of Opioid Initiatives coordinates the DHS response to end the state's opioid crisis, ensuring our efforts are as aggressive and effective as possible.